'Breaking Bad' statues shine light on actors, Albuquerque

 The 2008-13 show and its ongoing prequel “Better Call Saul” helped fuel a renaissance in filmmaking across New Mexico, while also cutting close to Albuquerque’s real-life struggles with drug addiction and crime.

-Gilligan said he recognized that the statues of “two fictional, infamous meth dealers” won’t be universally cherished in New Mexico.
+Gilligan said he recognized in the statues “two fictional, infamous meth dealers” won’t be universally cherished in New Mexico.

-“In all seriousness, no doubt some folks are going to say, ‘Wow, just what our city needed.’
+“In all seriousness, some folks are going to say, ‘Wow, just what our city needed.’
 And I get that,” Gillian said.
-“I see two of the finest actors America has ever produced.
-I see them, in character, as two larger-than-life tragic figures, cautionary tales.”
+“I see two of the finest actors American has ever given us.
+I see them, in character, as two larger-than-life figures, cautionary tales.”

 Still a fixture on Netflix, AMC’s “Breaking Bad” follows the fictional underworld trajectory of a high-school science teacher, played by Cranston, and a former student, played by Paul, as they team up to produce and distribute meth amid violent, cliffhanger plot twists.